uwetom/Principles-of-3D-Maya-tutorials/worksheet_1_ interface_and_modeling.md

-# Worksheet 1 - Navigation and Creating Polygons
+# Worksheet 1 - Navigation and creating polygons

 ### Before you start